Wives of Ranjit Singh: Other known wives

 Ranjit Singh married many times, in various ceremonies, and according to some sources had twenty wives.
 Sir Lepel Griffin, however, provides a list of just sixteen wives and their pension list.
 Most of his marriages were performed through chādar andāz.
 Some scholars note that the information on Ranjit Singh's marriages is unclear, and there is evidence that he had many concubines.
-Dr. Priya Atwal presents an official list of Ranjit Singh's thirty wives.
+Priya Atwal presents an official list of Ranjit Singh's thirty wives.
 The women married through chādar andāzī were noted as concubines and were known as the lesser title of Rani (queen).
 While Mehtab Kaur and Datar Kaur officially bore the title of Maharani (high queen), Datar Kaur officially became the Maharani after the death of Mehtab Kaur in 1813.
 Throughout her life was referred to as Sarkar Rani.
 After her death, the title was held by Ranjit's youngest widow Jind Kaur.
 According to Khushwant Singh in an 1889 interview with the French journal Le Voltaire, his son Dalip (Duleep) Singh remarked, "I am the son of one of my father's forty-six wives."
-Dr. Priya Atwal notes that Ranjit Singh and his heirs entered a total of 46 marriages.
+Atwal notes that Ranjit Singh and his heirs entered a total of 46 marriages.
 But Ranjit Singh was known not to be a "rash sensualist" and commanded unusual respect in the eyes of others.
 Faqir Sayyid Vaḥiduddin states: "If there was one thing in which Ranjit Singh failed to excel or even equal the average monarch of oriental history, it was the size of his harem."
 George Keene noted, "In hundreds and in thousands the orderly crowds stream on.
 Not a bough is broken off a wayside tree, not a rude remark to a woman".